sm2348/github_capstone/Report.md

 ![](/images/screenshot(146).png)

 We can see that most of the boroughs belong in cluster 2, where the average house price and venue density is the lowest.
 There is only 2 boroughs in the very popular cluster 1: Westminster, Kensington and Chelsea.
-If we look at the chloropleth map again, blue circles represents boroughs from cluster 2, and they generally seem to be situated away from the centre, while the purple (cluster 1) and yellow circles (cluster 3) are more closer to the centre of London.
+If we look at the choropleth map again, blue circles represents boroughs from cluster 2, and they generally seem to be situated away from the centre, while the purple (cluster 1) and yellow circles (cluster 3) are more closer to the centre of London.
 Therefore, it could be said that the general trend is as we get closer to the centre, the areas are more urbanized (with higher venue density) with higher house prices.

 ### 5. Discussion